DEBT SOLUTIONS

 You will also be put under certain credit restrictions for six months after your discharge.

 If you’re applying for credit, you will not be able to borrow more than £2,000 and you must make the lender aware that you have been subject to a MAP.
-If you’re self-employed, you will find it difficult to trade and you must make anyone you do business with aware that you have been bankrupt.

 It’s also important to note that if you are to obtain any new assets within four years after your MAP, your Trustee will be able to sell them to pay back your debts.

-Advantages of the Minimal Asset Process
+Advantages of a What is the Minimal Asset Process (MAP)?

-Disadvantages of the Minimal Asset Process
+Disadvantages of a What is the Minimal Asset Process (MAP)?

 How long does the Minimal Asset Process last?